xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 High resolution delay task
 --------------------------
-The high resolution delay task, ``mic_array_hires_delay()``, is capable of implementing delays with a resolution down to 1.3 microseconds(384kHz).
+The high resolution delay task, ``mic_array_hires_delay()``, is capable of implementing delays with a resolution down to 2.3 microseconds (384kHz).
 It implements up to 16 delays lines of length ``MIC_ARRAY_HIRES_MAX_DELAY``, which has a default of 256.
 The delay line length can be overridden by redefining it in ``mic_array_conf.h``.
 Each delay line sample is clocked at the PDM clock rate divided by 8, that is, 384kHz for a 3.072MHz PDM clock and 352.8kHz for an PDM clock of 2.8224MHz.

 By setting a positive delay of ``N`` samples on a channel then an input sample will take N extra clocks to propagate to the decimators.
-Setting of the taps is done through the function ``mic_array_hires_delay_set_taps()`` which will do an atomic update of all the active delay lines tap positions at once.
+Setting of the taps is done through the function ``mic_array_hires_delay_set_taps()`` which will do an atomic update of all the active delay lines tap positions.
 The default delay on each channel is zero.
+When the high resolution delay task is in use the define ``MIC_ARRAY_HIRES_MAX_DELAY`` should be minimised for the application specific requirements as longer delay lines require more memory.

 See :ref:`section_api` for the API.